Updated on September 15, 2023

 This tour of Rome has the purpose to take you to see all churches in Rome with Caravaggio paintings.

 The tour starts in Piazza Navona.
-From Fontana di Fiumi (the central fountain in Piazza Navona), take Via Corso del Rinascimento, and then Via del Salvatore.
+From Fontana di Quattro Fiumi with its Obelisco Agonale on top, take Via Corso del Rinascimento, and then Via del Salvatore.
 By the end of Via del Salvatore, turn right and you’ll find yourself in front of the entrance of the first church in this tour, San Luigi dei Francesi (St. Louis of the French).

 Stop 2: Basilica Sant’ Agostino